 However, from a Vacation perspective, there is more than enough to go around.
-As we said there are only a few trails but they are some seriously stunning, and worthwhile hikes that will have you stood gasping scarcely able to comprehend the vistas on offer!
+As we said there are only a few trails but they are some seriously stunning, and worthwhile hikes that will have you standing gasping scarcely able to comprehend the vistas on offer!

-From short treks through the jungle with picture-perfect waterfall to hiking mountain ridges in an ancient cloud forest.
+From short treks through the jungle with picture-perfect waterfalls to hiking mountain ridges in an ancient cloud forest.
 From gentle coastal Paths to hiking a collapsed volcanic crater the size of Manhattan!
 Maui has it all!

 Maui has some pretty incredible wildlife.
 The remote location of the Hawaiian Islands means it has a pretty unique Biosphere.
 Checking out this wildlife is a great way to spend time on the island.
 Some of it is really hidden while others are very much in your face.
 We have several guides on the different creatures you may encounter while on the island.

-The other thing to mention about Maui’s wildlife is very little of it is any danger to humans, there are a couple of exceptions (Jelly Fish, the rare Shark attack), but unlike so many Tropical locations the creepy crawlies, snakes and other nasties people can find troubling are pretty much absent, even mosquitos are pretty rare compared to most tropical locales, another result of being so utterly remote to the rest of the world.
+The other thing to mention about Maui’s wildlife is very little of it is any danger to humans, there are a couple of exceptions (Jelly Fish, the rare Shark attack), but unlike so many Tropical locations the creepy crawlies, snakes, and other nasties people can find troubling are pretty much absent, even mosquitos are pretty rare compared to most tropical locales, another result of being so utterly remote to the rest of the world.

 Road To Hana

-Assuming you have a hire car the road to Hana is a very inexpensive day out, costing only a tank of gas, a few Snacks and maybe some Banana bread at Aunty Sandy’s Banana Bread stand!
+Assuming you have a hire car the road to Hana is a very inexpensive day out, costing only a tank of gas, a few snacks, and maybe some Banana bread at Aunty Sandy’s Banana Bread stand!
 For this, you get to journey along one of the most spectacular roads in the entire world.
-The Hana Highway snakes through pristine rainforest along plunging coastal bluffs, over endless bridges and past countless waterfalls, all ending at one f the most remote coastal villages in America.
+The Hana Highway snakes through pristine rainforest along plunging coastal bluffs, over endless bridges, and past countless waterfalls, all ending at one f the most remote coastal villages in America.